 Robots are moving from factory floors, battlefields, and space into human environments such as homes, offices, schools, and hospitals.
 How can we design robotic systems for human interaction?

-In this course, students study core engineering, computational, and experimental methods in human-robot interaction (HRI).
-We cover robot perception, reasoning, AI, and machine learning aspects.
+In this course, students learn about the core engineering, computational, and experimental methods in human-robot interaction (HRI), focusing on robot reasoning, AI, and machine learning aspects.
 Students also learn how to design and analyze experiments to evaluate HRI systems.

-We apply this learning through the discussion of seminal and recent papers on social navigation, teamwork and collaboration, machine learning with humans in the loop, embodied verbal and nonverbal dialog, and more.
+Throughout the class, we discuss seminal and recent papers in HRI making use of the learned methods and techniques, covering the following topics: machine perception for HRI, generating intentional action, reasoning about humans, social navigation, teamwork and collaboration, collaborative manipulation, machine learning with humans in the loop, embodied verbal and nonverbal dialog, and application areas for HRI.